-Getting started with freelance writing doesn’t cost much, you don’t even need a website to start (even though we think it’s a pretty good idea — here’s how to do it).
+Getting started with freelance writing doesn’t cost much, you don’t even need a website to start, even though we think it’s a pretty good idea.

-Where people generally hit their first roadblock is finding writing jobs online.
-And while it’s somewhat easy to find a bunch of those low paying writing jobs we want you to look beyond those and get paid what you’re worth.
+Where people generally hit their first roadblock is finding freelance writing jobs online.
+And while it’s somewhat easy to find a bunch of those low paying writing jobs, we want you to look beyond those.

 If you’ve decided to jump into freelance writing here’s what you need to do.

-If you want to niche down into B2B writing, check out this post next.
+If you want to focus your writing more on the commercial, or B2B (business to business) side of things, check out this post next.

 And if you want to get into copywriting, check out how to become a copywriter here.

 Next, go through all the links for the various freelance job boards and sites listed below.

 Depending on your level of skill and area of focus some will stand out as potential gold mines for finding clients.

 But just having the list isn’t going to be enough.
 You need to send out an email to convince someone to hire you.